arman1231/arman1231/README.md

 ### 💻 A few words about my activity and projects:

-* 🌱 I know that being a good developer requires a lot of work, time and patience, so I stick to the strategy sounds like "Little steps everyday lead to great progress in the future".
+* 🌱 I know that being a good developer requires a lot of work, time and patience, so I stick to the strategy "Little steps everyday lead to great progress in the future".

 * 🔭 I have done a 10 months long course [Web-Developer by Yandex Practicum](https://practicum.yandex.ru/web/).

-* 🔥 Getting crushed codewars tasks, learning math and algorithms to improve my O(n) <a href="https://www.codewars.com/users/arman1231">
+* 🔥 Getting crushed the codewars tasks, learning math and algorithms to improve my O(n) <a href="https://www.codewars.com/users/arman1231">
   <img src="https://www.codewars.com/users/arman1231/badges/micro"><a/>

-* ⚡ I have long experience design and building websites My previous roles was also connected with SEO.
+* ⚡ I have long experience designing and implementing html websites.
+My previous roles was also connected with SEO, so I understand what market want's.
 I have a lot of experience in team work.
 [Here you can look at my short website-portfolio](https://cherkharov.com)

 * 🤝 I am open to cooperation and new opportunities